drakesmyth/Bulletproof-SPA/README.md

 # PRUF-SPA
-Single page app template for Bulletproof project
+Single page app template for the PRUF project